 What does this mean for Andrews University?
 It means embracing cultural diversity and promoting intercultural understanding in ways that consistently lead to unity.
 It means that we are called to create a caring community where we value each other, show compassion, and strive for justice and fairness.
 It means listening to each other’s experiences, discussing our challenges openly and working together to build a unified community that advances God’s kingdom.

-We have made progress here at Andrews University, but there is still more to do.
-In fulfillment of the biblical vision, our University administration will seek to ensure that policies and practices of our institution effectively support and foster inclusion of different races and ethnicities.
-We will continue to work closely with all institutional entities throughout our community to support ethnic and cultural sensitivity and equality so we can be more fully united in Christ.
-We will strive to provide opportunities for intercultural understanding and engagement, modeling biblical ethics and respectful conversations about race and ethnicity, whenever and wherever we can.
+In fulfillment of the biblical vision, our University administration seeks to ensure that policies and practices of our institution effectively include and support different races and ethnicities.
+We continue to work closely with all institutional entities throughout our community to promote ethnic and cultural understanding so we can be more fully united in Christ.
+We endeavor to provide opportunities for intercultural engagement, modeling biblical ethics and respectful conversations about race and ethnicity.

 Connected with the student experience, we will continue to provide awareness of advising and coaching services to prospective students who may need assistance during the application process.
 In particular, we will enhance special support for first-generation college students before and after they enroll.
 We will include content and clinical experiences in professional programs so that our students and graduates are able to provide competent and compassionate care for all populations.

 More broadly, we will continue to highlight our global campus and seek to communicate value to the international members of our Andrews community.
 We will develop and nurture close relationships with local communities to provide opportunities for service and practical experiences with diverse cultural populations.
-We will employ employee recruitment and retention strategies that include diverse racial and ethnic populations.
-We will further work to ensure that committee composition across our Andrews University community is broadly representative of the University’s treasured racial and cultural diversity.
+And throughout all that we do, we will treasure our University’s racial and cultural diversity.

 Together, we will use the incredible diversity of our University to inspire and build an exemplary community—united in mission, committed to truth as it is in Jesus, and reflecting the qualities of the family of God.